 Mary Mattox has trained and worked with animals most of her life.
 She grew up in New Zealand where she rode racehorses and worked on dairy farms whenever she could as a kid.
-She worked a lot with sheepdogs during Christmas holidays, and on and off over her lifetime has taught dogs obedience and tricks, starting with her first dog, Charlie, when she was 15.
+She worked alongside sheepdogs during Christmas holidays, and on and off over her lifetime has taught dogs obedience and tricks, starting with her first dog Charlie when she was 15.
 She moved to America when she was 17 and became widely known for her natural wisdom in breeding and raising pigs, goats, dogs, and horses.
 She broke horses for about eight years, has been a 4H Leader for 10 years and has been involved in 4H for 18 years.
-Mary has always had the knack for training dogs.
-This is who she is.

-Here in Eltopia North of Tri-Cities, Washington you will be able to be in a relaxed country setting while training you Service Dog.
+Here in Eltopia North of Tri-Cities, Washington you will be able to be in a relaxed country setting while training with your Service Dog.

 Mary grew up with a torturous violent and controlling mother.
 She was fostered out to various strangers where she was further abused.
 She was exposed to multiple traumas over a long 17 year period, starting from as young as a baby.
 As a consequence, Mary developed lifetime Complex PTSD.
-To cope with this, Mary can go out on her farm and be with her animals and enjoy training them and be as happy as can be.
 Living with, and raising animals, has always been healing for her anxiety.
-Mary’s deep knowing that animals are healing for humans, along with her genuine and passionate drive to help others, led her to develop Service Peace Warriors.
-Working with dogs and other animals has been Mary’s lifesaver as it has always come naturally to her.
+Mary’s deep knowledge that animals are healing for humans, along with her genuine and passionate drive to help others, led her to start Service Peace Warriors.

-Although Mary does not understand what it would be like to be a soldier, not knowing if he or she was coming home to see his or her parents and loved ones again, she has her own personal experience of Complex PTSD, anxiety, and depression.
-Her symptoms were so bad that she ended up in the hospital with blood pressure so high she was on the verge of having a stroke.
-At times in her life, to where anxiety and depression have been so severe, that she spent weeks in bed talking herself out of killing herself.
+Although Mary does not know what it's like to be a veteran, she does understand what it's like to live with PTSD.
+Her symptoms were so bad that she ended up in the hospital with blood pressure high enough to give her a stroke.
+At times in her life, where the anxiety and depression got too severe, she spent weeks in bed talking herself out of killing herself.
 Mary’s experience has led her to feel deep empathy for American Veterans.
 Service Peace Warriors is her way of giving back to the soldiers for what they do for us.

 Mary knows what the comfort of a dog brings to her and how it changed her life.
-Having a dog enabled her to go places, and do things, and talk to people that before having a service dog, the symptoms of Complex PTSD would block her from experiencing.
+Having a dog enabled her to go places, and do things, and talk to people that before PTSD would block her from experiencing.
 Teaming up with her service dog opened up a new world for her, and she hopes to do the same for American Veterans with PTSD.